-What are the benefits for people with autism?
+What are the benefits of occupational therapy for people with autism?

 Occupational Therapy can make enormous improvements to a person’s everyday life.
 We aim to help people cope better with daily life by improving communication and learning at school and work, improving play and interactions with others, and minimising repetitive behaviours.
 We also find ways to support a person’s sensory processing needs by developing individual sensory diets and strategies.